abelardopardo/ontask_b/docs_src/Introduction/index.rst

-The :ref:`second part <using>` explains how to use OnTask in the context of a learning experience, how to load data, manipulate the table and create the personalised actions.
-The audience for this part is teachers and designers that need to personalise the interactions they have with learners in a platform offering some data sources.
+The :ref:`second part <using>` explains how to use OnTask in the context of a learning experience, how to load data, manipulate the table and create the personalized actions.
+The audience for this part is teachers and designers that need to personalize the interactions they have with learners in a platform offering some data sources.

 The :ref:`third part <tutorial>` contains a step by step tutorial on how to